knightsUCF/CarRacing/Log.md

 # Camera Spring Code

 Okay, so we have something that kind of works.
 Our main problem is that if we accelerate, then the camera stays in the back for some reason.
 And then when we decelerate, the camera catches up to the back.
 So the acceleration and deceleration changes in velocity are not picked as a position by the camera.
-So we are just forever chasing that one position in the back of the car, which might have to do with the stacked game objects in the hierarchy.
+So we are just forever chasing that one position in the back of the car, which might have to do with the stacked game objects in the hierarchy, and maybe the camera is following some parent object, which is not changing velocity.

 Anyway, the other thing is that we want to place this code on the player, since that's where we will pick up our transform.position code.
 Also, have the main camera be seperate in the hierarchy and not as a subset of the player.